chiang-sh/file-nest/README.md

 |Share|v|x|x|
 |Revoke other's access|v|x|x|
 |Remove own access|v|v|v|

+Folder records are user-specific, so each user's folder hierarchy is independent and does not affect other users.
+Each uploaded file has a single file record, regardless of how many users it is shared with.
+Files are displayed in each user's file list based on the permissions assigned to that user in the permission table.

 The project uses **MinIO** as the file storage platform.
 File upload and download operations use MinIO presigned URLs.